Ericsson/codechecker/docs/analyzer/user_guide.md

                         Run analysis only with the analyzers specified.
                         Currently supported analyzers are: clangsa, clang-
                         tidy.
-  --add-compiler-defaults
-                        DEPRECATED.
-Always True.
-                        Retrieve compiler-specific configuration from the
-                        compilers themselves, and use them with Clang.
-This is used when the compiler on the system is special, e.g. when doing cross-compilation.
   --capture-analysis-output
                         Store standard output and standard error of successful analyzer invocations into the '<OUTPUT_DIR>/success'